 Italy: Following the Tarakhel v.
-Switzerland ruling of the ECtHR regarding Italy, the CALL initially suspended transfers in respect of applicants who were at risk of being left homeless upon return due to the shortage in reception places in the country.
-With the exception of families with minor children, this has not led to a generalised Aliens Office practice to demand individualised guarantees from Italy.
-From 2016 until early 2018, the CALL has upheld transfers to Italy for most asylum seekers, although it has ruled against transfers in some specific cases.
+Switzerland ruling of the ECtHR regarding Italy, the CALL initially suspended transfers of applicants who were at risk of being left homeless upon return due to the limited capacity of reception centres in the country.
+Except in the cases of families with minor children, this has not led the Aliens Office to generalise the practice of requesting individualised guarantees from Italy.
+From 2016 until early 2019, the CALL has upheld transfers to Italy for most asylum seekers, although it has ruled against transfers in some specific cases.
+The decisive criterion to rule against certain transfers is when applicants have a vulnerable profile but the government did not ask for individualised guarantees.

-Bulgaria: The Aliens Office continues to decide that transfers of asylum seekers to Bulgaria do not automatically constitute a risk of inhumane treatment.
-It continues to order transfers but the number is limited.
+Bulgaria: The Aliens Office continues to consider that transfers of asylum seekers to Bulgaria do not automatically constitute a risk of inhumane treatment.
+The number of transfers carried out, however, is limited.
 In 2016, the CALL annulled several transfer decisions to Bulgaria.
-The CALL rules that recent reports and information have shown a deterioration in the quality of the asylum procedure and the reception conditions in Bulgaria.
-For example, in an appeal decision taken on 1 June 2016, the CALL, suspended a Dublin transfer of an Afghan national to Bulgaria on grounds that such a transfer would lead to a breach of Article 3 ECHR.
-The Afghan national applied for asylum in Belgium on 20 August 2015 and received a return decision on 26 April 2016 after the acceptance of a "take back" request by Bulgaria.
+The CALL rules that recent reports and information have shown deterioration in the quality of the asylum procedure and the reception conditions in Bulgaria.
+For example, in an appeal decision taken on 1 June 2016, the CALL suspended a Dublin transfer of an Afghan national to Bulgaria on grounds that such a transfer would lead to a breach of Article 3 ECHR.
+The case concerned an Afghan national who had applied for asylum in Belgium on 20 August 2015 and had received a return decision on 26 April 2016 after the acceptance of a "take back" request by Bulgaria.